“Sam, please advise me… how do I write a good SEO friendly content?” a frustrated friend once asked me.

 But right now, let’s talk about SEO, what it is, and how to deploy it.

 What is SEO Friendly Content?

-These are the kinds of content that are well optimized for search or organic website traffic.
+To add to that, SEO Friendly Articles are the kinds of content that are well optimized for search or organic website traffic.

 They are the kinds of content that pass for good, quality, and evergreen content.

 Whatever you do, always remember that Content is King and that Value is the King Maker.

 So, in other words, your content has to be VALUE-filled, that is, useful and helpful to the needs of your target audience.“If content is king, then links are queen.
 Build a network of quality backlinks.” –Richard Burckhardt Click To Tweet